bbhtt/firefox-nightly-flatpak/README.md

 9. Install the flatpakref file as in step #4.
 Done!

-Note.
+## Notes

-My fork uses a bash script `updater.sh` to update the Firefox versions and checksums and my CI template pushes the changes directly to the `main` branch to save on CI minutes and as the variables above are exposed to the `main` branch only.
+My fork uses a script `updater.sh` to update the Firefox versions and checksums and my CI template pushes the changes directly to the `main` branch to save on CI minutes and as the variables above are exposed to the `main` branch only.
 You can also use `flatpak-external-data-checker` like upstream.
 For that uncomment https://gitlab.com/projects261/firefox-nightly-flatpak/-/blob/main/org.mozilla.FirefoxNightly.yaml#L155-L158 and use the CI templates from upstream https://gitlab.com/accessable-net/gitlab-ci-templates

 The langpacks are updated manually due to frequent checksum mismatches in the Gitlab shared runners, possible due to a CDN or a cache issue.
-They can also beYou can also use `flatpak-external-data-checker` like upstream.
 To automate them uncomment https://gitlab.com/projects261/firefox-nightly-flatpak/-/blob/main/.gitlab-ci.yml#L4

 This can also be done with your own server using Flat-manager, see https://docs.flatpak.org/en/latest/hosting-a-repository.html for instructions.